top of page

 Aerial Drone Photography Of The Downtown Streets Of Dover, NH (New Hampshire) In The Summer

 City Council meets regularly on the 2nd and 4th Wednesday of each month at 7:00pm in the Council Chambers at Dover City Hall.
-Meetings are open to the public and residents, tax payers and business owners are encouraged to attend and make their voices heard on agenda items and general concerns.
+Meetings are open to the public, and residents, tax payers and business owners are encouraged to attend and make their voices heard on agenda items and general concerns about the City.
 Visit the City Council website for additional details, and view the City's Public Records site for meeting agendas and materials.

 The public is also encouraged to get involved with City Government by volunteering for committees, boards and commissions.
 For more information, visit the City's Boards and Commissions website.